evildmp/afraid-to-commit/docs/remotes.rst

 In this section you will:

 *	add a remote repository to your local clone
+*	fetch remote information
 *   checkout a remote branch
-*	create a new Git branch
+*	merge an upstream branch

 Managing remotes
 ================